VitalDevTeam/hindi-to-lat/README.md

 ## Installation

-1. Upload `hindi-to-lat` folder to the `/wp-content/plugins/` directory.
+1. Upload `vtl-hindi-to-lat` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress.

 ## Translations